RelaySC/relay-bot/README.md

 ```

 ## Changelog
+**v2.0.6 - 30/05/2016**
+- Fixed issue with `!help` command not being automatically removed if the original message was deleted.
+- Fixed issue with `!help` command not listing all commands.

 **v2.0.5 - 29/05/2016**
 - Now recommending `EnvironmentFile` over `Environment` in systemd unit files.
 - Now no lists more pages than there are in `!help`.